Abraham ibn Ezra: Works

 In Spain, Ibn Ezra had already gained the reputation of a distinguished poet and thinker.
 However, apart from his poems, the vast majority of his work was composed after 1140.
 Written in Hebrew, as opposed to earlier thinkers' use of Judeo-Arabic, these works covering Hebrew grammar, Biblical exegesis, and scientific theory were tinged with the work of Arab scholars he had studied in Spain.

 Beginning many of his writings in Italy, Ibn Ezra also worked extensively to translate the works of grammarian and biblical exegetist Judah ben David Hayyuj from their original Judeo-Arabic to Hebrew.
 Published as early as 1140, these translations became some of the first expositions of Hebrew grammar to be written in Hebrew.

-During his time of publishing translations, Ibn Ezra also began to publish his own biblical commentaries.
-Making use of many of the techniques outlined by Hayyuj, Ibn Ezra would publish his first biblical commentary, a commentary on Kohelet in 1140.
-He would continue to publish such commentaries over mostly works from Ketuvim and Nevi'im throughout his journey, though he would manage to publish a short commentary over the entire Pentateuch while living in Lucca in 1145.
-This short commentary would be amended into longer portions beginning in 1155 with the publication of his expanded commentary on Genesis.
+While publishing translations, Ibn Ezra also began to publish biblical commentaries.
+Using many of the techniques outlined by Hayyuj, Ibn Ezra would publish his first biblical commentary on Ecclesiastes in 1140.
+He would continue to publish such commentaries over mainly works from Ketuvim and Nevi'im throughout his journey.
+He managed to publish a short commentary over the entire Pentateuch while living in Lucca in 1145.
+This brief commentary would be amended into more extended portions beginning in 1155 with the publication of his expanded commentary on Genesis.

-Besides his commentaries on the Torah, Ibn Ezra would also publish a multitude of works on science in Hebrew.
-In doing so, he would continue his mission of spreading the knowledge he had gained in Spain to the Jews throughout the areas he visited and lived.
+Besides his Torah commentaries, ibn Ezra also published many works in Hebrew on Islamic science.
+In doing so, he continued spreading the knowledge he had gained in Spain to the Jews throughout the areas he visited and lived.
 This can be seen particularly in the works he published while living in France.
-Here, many of the works published can be seen as relating to astrology, and use of the astrolabe.
+Many of the works he published relate to astrology and the use of the astrolabe.